Exploring Woodburn and Mt. Angel

 Take a Sunday drive to enjoy these spots and more or you may want to plan your visit to coincide with the annual tulip festival at Wooden Shoe Tulip Farm (April), Mt.
 Angel Abbey’s Abbey Festival of Arts & Wine (June), the St. Paul Rodeo (July), Mt.
 Angel Oktoberfest (September) and other special events in the northern Willamette Valley.
 In Silverton, The Oregon Garden presents stunning vistas of acres of blooming annuals, perennials, trees and shrubs; The Gordon House, Oregon’s only Frank Lloyd Wright designed home; and the full-service Oregon Garden Resort.

 Gerry Frank is the author of Gerry Frank’s Oregon, a unique guidebook offering ideas of where to stay and eat and play in all corners of our state, combined with interesting legend and lore of Meier & Frank, Oregon personalities and tidbits of Oregon history.
-Order Gerry Frank’s Oregon online or at 800-692-2665.
+The all-new second edition (June 2014) contains nearly 800 write-ups covering over 170 communities throughout Oregon and an exclusive list of favorite places to dine and sleep; over 40 categories in all.
+Order Gerry Frank’s Oregon online or by calling 800-692-2665 or 503-585-8411.